Below are a list of resources to help support you as a student. We are here for you! #wearemason

 Academic Skills Builder is designed for students in first through sixth grade.
 The free website has dozens of games that aim to improve your child’s knowledge in math, geography, typing, spelling, and language arts.

 Graduate Student Life is dedicated to supporting the success of Mason graduate students by providing community-building, professional development, and personal development programs; connecting graduate students to campus resources; and identifying and advocating for graduate student needs.
-Visit Graduate Student Life for virtual engagement opportunities.

 The Graduate and Professional Student Association (GAPSA) is a student group at George Mason University, established 2009.
 Our goal is to unite graduate students and establish a forum through which graduate and professional students are able to address issues, advocate for the greater good, grow professionally, and socialize with one another.